IvanTaleika/Assembly/lab2/about.md

 Basic work with symbol data.
-The task is to create a programm that deletes a work in a string after given.
+The task is to create a program that deletes a word in a string after given.